MoneyTools/MyMoney.Net/docs/Basics/Currencies.md

 The Culture Code specified in column 3 is used to format the numbers with the right currency symbol.

+If you have a fastFOREX.io API key you can enter it under [View/Options](Options.md) and MyMoney will automaticaly download the latest currency data from fastFOREX.

 These exchange rates then allow MyMoney to normalize all the dollar amounts on the [Reports](../Reports/index.md) to the default currency.
 The default currency is 'USD', but you can specify a different default using the `View/Options` panel: